numbworks/numbworks/README.md

 ## About

+I'm a back-end developer with a strong interest for data analytics and data science.

 A software developer profile is defined by the software he develops and by the continuous learning activities he performs.
-This is my portfolio and you'll find information about both aspects of my professional journey in software development, data analytics and data science.
+This is my portfolio and you'll find information about both aspects of my professional journey.

 Contact: [Twitter](http://www.twitter.com/numbworks) | [Email](mailto:numbworks@gmail.com)